barebox/barebox/Documentation/user/booting-linux.rst

 e.g., ``bootsource.esp`` to reference the partition with the ``esp`` partition label within the bootsource.

-Following target can expand to multiple devices:
+Following targets can expand to multiple devices:

 * ``storage.removable``: expands to removable storage devices, like USB flash drives or SD-Cards in slots